g2glab/g2g/README.md

 $ npm install js-yaml fs require config
 ```

-You can check the installation by running test.sh.
+You can check the installation by running the test script.

 ```
 $ ./test.sh